Geologic province

-A geologic province is a spatial entity with common geologic attributes.
+A geologic province or geological province is a spatial entity with common geologic attributes.
 A province may include a single dominant structural element such as a basin or a fold belt, or a number of contiguous related elements.
 Adjoining provinces may be similar in structure but be considered separate due to differing histories.

 Geologic provinces by origin

 Geologic provinces by resources

 Some studies classify provinces based upon mineral resources, such as mineral deposits.
 There are a particularly large number of provinces identified worldwide for petroleum and other mineral fuels, such as the Niger Delta petroleum province.